MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/per-machine-installation.md

 The OneDrive sync app with the installation option of either per-machine or per-user both use the [same release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0), support the same update rings, and update in the same time-frame.
 [More info about the sync app update process](sync-client-update-process.md).

-If you are moving from per-user to per-machine, update settings aren't affected.
+If you're moving from per-user to per-machine, update settings aren't affected.

 ## Requirements

-The per-machine installation system requirements will be the same as the per-user installation.
+The per-machine installation's system requirements will be the same as the per-user installation.

 The per-machine installation option supports syncing OneDrive and SharePoint files in Microsoft 365 and in SharePoint Server 2019.